maxpetul/C3X/README.md

    - Option to modify rules for retreat eligibility
    - AI multi-city start
       - Starter cities can begin with improvements, including "extra palaces" which respawn like the real palace
-   - Remove cap on turn limit
-   - Option to strengthen forbidden palace decorruption effect to match the palace's
+   - Option to strengthen the corruption reducing effect of wonders to match the palace's
    - Option to allow military great leaders to hurry wonders
    - Option to multiply AI research rate by any amount
    - Option to aggressively penalize bankrupt players